ex7r3me/100-days-of-code/r1-log.md

 ### R1D39
 I've made a repository and wrote a medium story about including persist gate in an ignite project.
 I've learned it better when I tried to explain and write about it. https://github.com/ex7r3me/PeristGateSample

+### R1D40
+I've made an example application for an open source library, it had some challenges but so fun and I'll send the PR after make sure it has the needed quality. https://github.com/ex7r3me/emoji-mart-native